994+ breaches tracked — check free

 Change your Salvadoran Citizens password immediately

-Go to Salvadoran Citizens and change your password right now.
-Use a strong, unique password that you have never used anywhere else.
+Log into Salvadoran Citizens and change your password to something strong and unique — one you have never used anywhere else.

 2